kirstenrjohnson/kirstenrjohnson/README.md

 ---
 I am a geospatial data professional with a robust background in data analysis, predictive modeling, and data visualization.
 I specialize in Python, SQL, and GIS but have a wide range of prfessional experience with the technogliges listed in the toolbox below.

-I have been in the industry for over 5 years to date with most of my projects specializng in XXXXX.
+I have been in the industry for over 5 years to date with most of my projects specializng in transportation modeling, topic modeling, and spatial analysis.

 ---